merefield/discourse-chatbot/README.md

   * Return current End Of Day market data for stocks.*
   * Do "complex" maths accurately (with no made up or "hallucinated" answers!)
 * EXPERIMENTAL Vision support - select the `vision` tool for the relevant trust levels to let the bot answer questions about uploaded images.
-* Uses cutting edge Open AI API and functions capability of their excellent, industry leading Large Language Models.
+* Uses the tool-calling capability of cutting-edge, industry-leading large language models through the OpenAI-compatible API.
 * Includes a special quota system to manage access to the bot: more trusted and/or paying members can have greater access to the bot!
 * Also supports Azure and proxy server connections
   * Use third party proxy processes to translate the calls to support alternative LLMs like Gemini e.g. [this one](https://github.com/PublicAffairs/openai-gemini)